Multnomah County SNAP (food stamps) Questions and Answers

 How is my SNAP eligibility and benefit amount calculated?

 ODHS considers an applicant’s income, some expenses, and some additional criteria when determining eligibility and benefit amount.
-Some groups, like college students, folks between 18 and 50 years old without children in the household, and immigrants, may need to meet additional criteria.
+Some groups, like college students, people between 18 and 50 years old without children in the household, and immigrants, may need to meet additional criteria.

 What kind of documents need to be turned in?